 Stage 1: (August 2019) Teach the Teachers.
-We will work hands-on with faculty to understand their students needs and co-create a unique mentoring program to adapt to their needs.
+We work hands-on with faculty to understand their students needs and co-create a unique mentoring program to adapt to their needs.

 Stage 2: (September 2019) Inspiration.
-Faculty will lead design challenges to raise awareness and excitement about career roles in the arts and tech industry (media technology, consumer electronics, music/media business).
+Faculty lead design challenges to raise awareness and excitement about career roles in the arts and tech industry (media technology, consumer electronics, music/media business).